jithu-ann/Project-4/README.md

     Speechiness %

-•Track YoY changes in statistics for developing further modeling & identifying YoY trends
+•Track YoY changes in statistics for developing further modeling & identifying YoY trendsJ

 •Knowing the length of the song will add the to model’s robustness

+Project contributers :

+• Bianca Santalla

+• Jithu Ann Jacob

+• Rob Yaggi

+• steve deonarine